rafael/multigres/README.md

 ## Point-in-time Recovery

 Multigres will be able to restore any shard, or an entire cluster, into a specially named read-only database allowing you to view a snapshot of the data as of a certain time.
-This is achieved by restoring an old enough backup and applying logs up to the necesary timestamp.
+This is achieved by restoring an old enough backup and applying logs up to the necessary timestamp.

 If multiple shards are restored, there is no guarantee of transaction consistency across shards.